|Clockwise from upper left: Creflo Dollar, Bill O' Reilly, Joel Osteen, John Hagee, David H. Willis, Mark Wolford, David Barton, Pat Robertson|

 In April, I exposed known religious fraud Joel Osteen for telling Chris Wallace on Fox News Sunday that being gay is a sin and that Mormons actually follow the Bible.
 Naturally, Osteen failed to tell Wallace that God wouldn't be a perfect or all-powerful God for creating the desire within human beings to choose to do something that God abhors so much, homosexuality.

 Osteen also conveniently omitted from his discussion with Wallace that why, if he believes that Mormons follow Christ, Mormon founder Joseph Smith needed to create his own Bible.
 Was it because the regular Bible wasn't good enough?
 Osteen believes that the only requirement to be a follower of Christ is to say "I love Jesus".
 What would be the point in their being 27 books of the New Testament if this was the only requirement?
-If this was God's only requirement for man to be his disciple, God could have fit that on a flash card.
+If this was God's only requirement for man to be his disciple, God could have fit that on a Post-It note.

 In June, I wrote a story on two religious buffoons.
 One, a complete nut and the other a hypocritical fraud.
 Respectively, these two individuals are Mark Wolford, who died from handling a deadly snake, per being instructed to by the Bible, and Creflo Dollar who abused his daughter per both of his daughters' testimony.